-As outlined above, the IPA is tasked with developing a separate Long-Term Renewable Resources Procurement Plan through which it proposes procurements and programs to meet Illinois RPS targets.
-The Agency's initial Long-Term Renewable Resources Procurement Plan was approved by the Commission in Docket No. 17-0838 on April 3, 2018; it has subsequently been revised, and that Revised Plan was approved by the Commission on February 18, 2020 through Docket No. 19-0995.
+As outlined above, the IPA is tasked with developing a separate Long-Term Renewable Resources Procurement Plan through which it proposes procurements and programs to meet Illinois RPS targets.78 The Agency's initial Long-Term Renewable Resources Procurement Plan was approved by the Commission in Docket No. 17-0838 on April 3, 2018; it has subsequently been revised, and that Revised Plan was approved by the Commission on February 18, 2020 through Docket No. 19-0995.
 A Draft Second Revised Long-Term Plan was published concurrent with publication of the Draft 2022 Procurement Plan; however, due to changes to Section 1-75(c)(1)(A) of the IPA Act made pursuant to the enactment of Public Act 102-0662, the Draft Second Revised Long-Term Plan was withdrawn.
 The IPA released a draft 2022 Long-Term Plan on January 13, 2022.
 After the receipt of public comments on that draft Plan, the Agency updated the Plan and on March 21, 2022 filed the 2022 Long-Term Plan for approval by the Commission.
 On July 14, 2022 the Commission approved the 2022 Long-Term Plan in Docket No. 22-0231.

 Recent passage of omnibus energy legislation, often referred to as the Climate and Equitable Jobs Act, through Public Act 102-0662 (effective September 15, 2021) has massively expanded the Agency's workload.
-Most new responsibilities assigned to the IPA under Public Act 102-0662, such as the carbon mitigation credit procurement and coal-to-solar procurements, are handled through separate processes from this Plan; nonetheless, changes of this magnitude can provide impacts on the development of the Agency's annual electricity procurement plans (as evidenced, for example, by arguments received during stakeholder comment processes about altering electricity procurement hedging strategies for ComEd based on the presence of carbon mitigation credit delivery contracts).
+Most new responsibilities assigned to the IPA under Public Act 102-0662, such as the carbon mitigation credit procurement and coal-to-solar procurements, are handled through separate processes from this Plan; nonetheless, changes of this magnitude can provide impacts on the development of the Agency's annual electricity procurement plans (as evidenced, for example, by comments received about altering electricity procurement hedging strategies for ComEd based on the presence of carbon mitigation credit delivery contracts).

-With CEJA having passed in September 2021 and early adjournment of the Illinois General Assembly scheduled for early April of 2022, no legislation was passed in Spring 2022 session of the 102^{nd} Illinois General Assembly that impacts this annual electricity procurement plan.
-The Agency will continue to monitor the development of any new energy legislation throughout the pendency of this Plan's consideration and approval, including during the Illinois General Assembly's scheduled November 2022 veto session.
+With CEJA having passed in September 2021 and early adjournment of the Illinois General Assembly scheduled for early April of 2022, no legislation was passed in Spring 2022 session of the 102nd Illinois General Assembly that impacts this annual electricity procurement plan.
+The Agency will continue to monitor the development of any new energy legislation throughout the pendency of this Plan's consideration and approval, including during the Illinois General Assembly's scheduled November-December 2022 veto session.

 On a national level, litigation and federal policy decisions have continued to shape the United States Environmental Protection Agency's ("U.S. EPA") approach to limiting CO2 emissions from coal-fired power plants.
 On August 3, 2015, the U.S. EPA released its Clean Power Plan rules promulgated pursuant to Section 111(d) of the Clean Air Act, requiring states to develop strategies intended to reduce carbon dioxide emissions associated with electricity generation.
-On February 9, 2016, the U.S. Supreme Court stayed implementation of the Clean Power Plan pending judicial review.75 Under the Clean Power Plan, initial state compliance plans were scheduled to be due to the U.S. EPA by September 6, 2016, but the stay delayed the timing for the state compliance plan development.
-In March 2017, President Trump issued an Executive Order seeking to revise or terminate the Clean Power Plan,76 and on October 16, 2017, U.S. EPA published a Proposed Rule to repeal the Clean Power Plan.77 On December 28, 2017, U.S. EPA published an Advance Notice of Proposed Rulemaking with the purpose of soliciting public comment on a new rule to regulate greenhouse gas ("GHG") emissions
+On February 9, 2016, the U.S. Supreme Court stayed implementation of the Clean Power Plan pending judicial review.79 Under the Clean Power Plan, initial state compliance plans were scheduled to be due to the U.S. EPA by September 6, 2016, but the stay delayed the timing for the state